-Slipped Capital Femoral Epiphysis (SCFE)
+5. Slipped Capital Femoral Epiphysis (SCFE)

-Slipped capital femoral epiphysis (SCFE) is a well-known hip disorder that affects adolescents between 11 and 15 years, and involves the displacement of the femoral epiphysis from the metaphysic [25,26].
+Slipped capital femoral epiphysis (SCFE) is a well-known hip disorder that affects adolescents between 11 and 15 years, and involves the displacement of the femoral epiphysis from the metaphysic.
 In early adolescence, the growth plate is weaker and vulnerable, as it carries about four times its body weight.
 If obesity or trauma is added to the physeal weakness, the growth plate may fail gradually or acutely.
-SCFE occurs in about 2 in 100 000, most commonly in obese boys [25,26].
-It is bilateral in about one-fourth of cases, with possibly slight silent slippage in even more.
+SCFE occurs in about 2 in 100 000, most commonly in obese boys.
+It is bilateral in about one-fourth of cases, with possibly slight silent slippage in even more [21, 29].

 SCFE may be classified according to onset of symptoms (acute, chronic or acute on chronic) or according to ability of weight bearing (unstable or stable).
 Clinical symptoms include: 1.
 Pain in the affected hip or groin or referred to the anteromedial thigh, 2.
 Limited hip range of motion (decreased internal rotation and abduction) 3.
 Gait abnormality.
-The symptoms and clinical findings vary according to whether the symptoms are acute, acute-on-chronic or chronic, whether the slip is stable or unstable, and with the coexistence of osteonecrosis or chondrolysis [27,28].
+The symptoms and clinical findings vary according to whether the symptoms are acute, acute-on-chronic or chronic, whether the slip is stable or unstable, and with the coexistence of osteonecrosis or chondrolysis [2, 28].
 Plain radiographs in anteroposterior and lateral views are the primary imaging studies needed to evaluate SCFE.
 Southwick recommended measuring the femoral-head-shaft angle on frog-leg lateral views.
-The head-shaft angle is less than 30 degrees in mild slips, between 30 and 50 degrees in moderate slips, and more than 50 degrees in severe slips [29].
+The head-shaft angle is less than 30 degrees in mild slips, between 30 and 50 degrees in moderate slips, and more than 50 degrees in severe slips [42].

 Treatment can be divided into two categories: treatment to prevent further slippage in mild and moderate cases, and treatment to reduce the degree of slippage in severe slips.
 Prevention of further slippage in mild and moderate slips can be accomplished by in situ pinning or screw fixation.
 In situ fixation allows a minimal invasive, percutaneously performed treatment with the goal to stabilize the femoral epiphysis to the femoral neck.
 The fixation device must be placed perpendicular to the plane of the proximal femoral epiphysis and must be of appropriate strength to avoid failure before physeal plate closure.
-Almost all SCFEs should be able to be stabilized with percutaneous placement of a single 6.5- to 7.5-mm cannulated screw [30-32].
-Because of the high prevalence of contralateral slip, prophylactic pinning is recommended, especially in patients who have SCFE associated with known metabolic and endocrine disorders [33].
-Treatment methods that reduce the degree of slip, and lead to improved motion and function include open reduction and subcapital osteotomy through a Ganz surgical hip dislocation approach, and intertrochanteric osteotomy according to Imhaeuser/Southwick [34,29,35].
+Almost all SCFEs should be able to be stabilized with percutaneous placement of a single 6.5- to 7.5-mm cannulated screw [14, 17, 24].
+Because of the high prevalence of contralateral slip, prophylactic pinning is recommended with several risk factores including young age, obesity, endocrine disorders [20] and increased posterior sloping angle [35].

+Surgical treatment methods reducing the degree of slip off are the acute open reduction and subcapital osteotomy through a Ganz surgical hip dislocation approach, and intertrochanteric osteotomy according to Imhaeuser/Southwick for deformity correction [19, 26, 42].
 The choice of treatment to reduce the degree of slip is based on the surgeon's experience.
-Ganz surgical hip dislocation and open reduction is a techniqually challenging procedure (Fig. 6a, 6b).
+Ganz surgical hip dislocation and open reduction is a techniqually challenging procedure (Fig. 6a, b).
 Intertrochanteric osteotomies remain the most frequently used procedures for realignment in SCFE.
 Two major complications, osteonecrosis and chondrolysis, are specifically associated with SCFE.
 After the diagnosis has been made, treatment must be directed at maintaining motion and preventing collapse including anti-inflammatory medication and relieved weight-bearing until healing occurs.